ameliemaia/stylus-platonic/Readme.md

 ## About

-Built on top of Stylus, Platonic is a experimental CSS3D library for creating pure CSS3D content with CSS and HTML (JavaScript optional).
+Built on top of Stylus, Platonic is a experimental CSS3D library for creating pure CSS3D content with CSS and HTML.

 It's primary objectives are:

 1. To provide an 3D library for platforms that don't support WebGL.
 2. To provide a simple API and workflow for generating content.
 3. To generate the least amount of CSS required to display content.

-This library should be used at the users own risk as the current [browser support](#browser-support) is very limited!

 [Installation](#installation) - [Features](#features) - [Examples](#examples) - [Core concepts](https://github.com/davidpaulrosser/stylus-platonic/wiki/Core-concepts) - [API](https://github.com/davidpaulrosser/stylus-platonic/wiki/API)